Joanna Coles: Journalism

-Editorships

 Coles was the articles editor of New York Magazine from 2001 to 2004 before becoming executive editor of More.

 Hearst

 In 2006, Coles made the move to Hearst to become editor-in-chief of Marie Claire magazine.
 Under her leadership, the magazine produced its most successful issue in September 2012, while also launching two extensions (Marie Claire@Work, and the Women on Top Awards).
 She was named Adweek's 2011 Editor of the Year for her work.
 During this time, Coles began her foray into television with a show called Running in Heels about Marie Claire interns, as well as appearing on Lifetime's Emmy-winning show Project Runway.

 Coles was appointed as editor-in-chief of Cosmopolitan magazine in 2012.
 Though she only had oversight of the print platform, the digital team made Cosmo a leader in the media landscape by partnering with Snapchat to produce daily Cosmo content on the discover platform.
 She later joined the board of Snap Inc., the parent company of Snapchat.
 She also brought the brand to television, executive producing the E! reality series So Cosmo.
 In 2013 she ran a 20-page excerpt of Lean In.
 Coles turned the magazine away from its "pleasing your man" approach towards women's empowerment.

-Coles hosts an annual holiday lunch for 120 top women in media.

 In 2016, it was announced that Joanna Coles would become Hearst's first chief content officer.
 She described her responsibility as CCO as “thinking the way we produce content.”
 In 2018, after 12 years at Hearst, she exited the company after being passed over for the title of president of the magazine division.

 Television

-Running In Heels

 Coles' first TV project launched when she arrived at Hearst as editor-in-chief of Marie Claire, where she co-created and executive produced Running in Heels, a reality show that followed three interns working at the magazine.